EricKiennemann/C-Project/Readme.md

 * intfunction.h : declaration of the functions to use integers
 * intfunction.c : definition of the functions to use integers
 * main.c : main program to use the libray

 Source files of the library are also provided :
-* MyLinkList.cpp - the definition of the functions of the library
+* MyLinkList.c - the definition of the functions of the library
 * internal.h : declaration of internal functions

 Link List